AdiKare/org.civicrm.genericsync/README.md

 # org.civicrm.genericsync

-This project is developed as a part of Google Summer of Code for the open source organization CiviCRM.
-This extension synchronizes the contacts through mapped list/groups of Mailchimp and Constant Contact wih CiviCRM.
+This project is developed as a part of _**Google Summer of Code**_ for the open source organization CiviCRM. _**GernericSync**_ is an extension which synchronizes CiviCRM contacts through mapped list/groups of Mailchimp and Constant Contact.
+It also helps in providing a clutter-free environment by bringing together the synchronizing feature of different email marketing services under one roof.

 ## Installation
 - Download the repository and place it in the CiviCRM extensions dir of your Drupal site.